-Biggs Elementry School offers several recognition and award programs such as Student of the Month, awards assemblies and reward trips.
-Parents and Students are invited to regularly District Board meeting to be recognized.
+Biggs High School offers several recognition and award programs such as student attendance awards, students of the month, assemblies and reward activities.

 Preventing and Intervening: Pupil Negative Behavior

 Creating a safe school requires having in place many preventive measures for children's mental and emotional problems.
 Schools can reduce the risk of violence by teaching children appropriate strategies for dealing with feelings, expressing anger in appropriate ways and resolving conflicts.